 Throughout his career, Dr. Lorange has brought his expertise to many sectors, but his areas of special interest lie in global strategic management, strategic planning, and entrepreneurship for growth.
 He has also conducted extensive research on multinational management, strategic planning processes, strategic control and alliances, and internally-generated growth processes.
 He has written or edited more than 20 books and some 120 articles.

-Dr. Lorange serves on the boards of directors of several corporations including: Christiania Eiendomsselskap, MarsoftInc., S. Ugelstad, Zaruma Resources Inc., Preferred Global Health, Seaspan Corporation, and Omniwatt.
+Dr. Lorange has served on the boards of directors of several corporations including: Christiania Eiendomsselskap, MarsoftInc., S. Ugelstad, Zaruma Resources Inc., Preferred Global Health, Seaspan Corporation, and Omniwatt.

 From July 1, 1993, to March 31, 2008, he was president of IMD and the Kristian Gerhard Jebsen Chair of International Shipping at the same institution.
-He is currently honorary president of CEIBS/Zurich Institute of Business Education.
+He was designated honorary president of IMD in 2021.